- 1. Introduction and Overview

 Students will find that it is worthwhile to put some effort into establishing a rapport with their Tutor so as to facilitate communication and understanding between both parties.

-In some cases the Tutor may not always be the best placed person to provide a reference.
-Sometimes (for summer placements in a University environment, for example) the Director of Studies may be in a better position.
-Sometimes (perhaps applications for further study) Director of Studies and a dissertation supervisor or project leader may be the ideal choices.
-Thus whilst discussing references with your Tutor is always a good idea, you should not assume that they are necessarily always going to say they will write for you.
+Sometimes the Tutor may not always be the best placed person to provide a reference.
+On occasion (for summer placements in a University environment, for example) the Director of Studies may be in a better position.
+Sometimes (perhaps applications for further study) your Director of Studies and a dissertation supervisor or project leader may be the ideal choices.
+So whilst discussing references with your Tutor is always a good idea, you should not assume that they will necessarily always write for you.

 A student can speak to their Tutor in confidence.
 However, in order for a Tutor to best help or advise a student, it may be necessary for the Tutor to discuss the matter with others (e.g. the Chaplain, the Senior Tutor, the Nurse, a professional from the Counselling Service).
 Sometimes this can be done without revealing the name of the student, but sometimes this will not be possible, and in such a case the Tutor will ask for permission to reveal particular confidences solely for the purpose of obtaining advice.
 In the case of very serious matters, e.g. where a student or others may be at serious risk, the Tutor may feel it necessary to take others into his or her confidence even when explicit permission has not been given.
 The same principle may apply in relation to speaking to your Director of Studies, the Chaplain or a Tutor other than your own.